 ProPublica Illinois is a non-profit newsroom focused on investigative journalism in the public interest.
 It is the first state-level expansion of ProPublica, headquartered in New York City.

-The Coral Project brings journalists and their communities closer together through open-source tools and best practices for newsrooms of all sizes.
+Coral by Vox Media brings journalists and their communities closer together through open-source tools and best practices for newsrooms of all sizes.

 This conference is made possible in part by our partners and hosts at Columbia College Chicago, an international leader and recognized pioneer in arts and media education.